sebastjan-hribar/tachiban/README.md

 #### 2.2.4 Authentication and login
 To authenticate a user use the `authenticated?(input_password, user)` method and log them in with the `login(request, response, user_id, flash_message: nil, login_redirect_url: nil)` method.

 Authentication is successful if the user exists and passwords match.
-You can provide your own flash message and / or redirect url.
+It's possible to provide your own flash message and / or redirect url.
 Otherwise, the **default values** will be used (see the table below).

 The user is logged in by setting the user object ID as the `request.session[:current_user]`.
 After the user is logged in, the session start time is defined as `request.session[:session_start_time] = Time.now`.
 A default flash message is also assigned as 'You have been successfully logged in.'.

 The `request.session[:session_start_time]` is then used by the `session_expired?(request, response)` method to determine whether the session has expired or not.

 **_Example of session creation for an entity_**